 The Right to Take Family and Medical Leaves

-The Family & Medical Leave Act (“FMLA”) gives many employees the right to take up to 12 weeks off per year due to:
+The Family & Medical Leave Act (“FMLA”) is a federal employment law that gives many employees the right to take up to 12 weeks off per year due to:

 - Their own serious health condition;

 - The serious health condition of their spouse, son, daughter, or parent; or

 - Their pregnancy, adoption, or placement of a child in foster care.

 Similarly, the New Jersey Family Leave Act (FLA) is a state statute that entitles many employees the right to take up to 12 weeks every 24 months for the serious health condition of their child, husband, wife, or domestic partner; or due to the birth or adoption of their child.

 One of the primary protections offered by the FMLA and the FLA is that employees who take time off under them are generally entitled to return to their previous jobs or an equivalent job when they return to work at the end of their leaves.
 In other words, your company either has to hold your job open for you, or it has to find you a similar job in terms of the job duties, salary, benefits, and office location.

 Am I Entitled to Get Paid While I’m on a Family or Medical Leave?

 The FMLA and the FLA do not require companies to pay employees who take a family or medical leave.
 However, disabled and pregnant employees in New York and New Jersey may be eligible for state disability insurance benefits, and qualified employees who take a family leave, maternity leave, or paternity leave in New Jersey are eligible for benefits under the New Jersey Paid Family Leave Act.
 In addition, employees can use their accrued paid time off, such as vacation and sick time, during a protected leave.
 Likewise, some companies have policies of paying employees for a period while they are on a family or medical leave.